JSpeedie/G2ME-legacy/README.md

 TheBestPlayer,1-0-0,1-0-0,-,-,
 ```

-You can copy the output of this command and open it in something like excel
+You can save the output of this command to a file, and open it in Excel (or
-to make a clean spreadsheet of matchup data.
+your favourite alternative) to make a clean spreadsheet of matchup data.
 </p></details>

 #### 4. Calculate Glicko2 data using game counts instead of set counts